tholonia/tholonia.github.io/_posts/2024-06-16-the-observer-effect.md

 {% youtube "https://youtu.be/E0KzCIkunzo" %}

+Relevant points in this Q&A:

+**List**

+1. Interaction leads to intelligence.
+2. Observation is a product of awareness.
+In quantum mechanics, an observation is any interaction that leads to obtaining information.
+3. Observation does not require a conscious observer.
+4. Awareness is defined as an archetype, and consciousness is a contextual instance of that archetype.
+5. Everything that exists is an instance of awareness, varying in degrees and form.
+6. As everything that exists is an instance of awareness, everything is an observer.
+7. Instances of awareness observing other instances of awareness create a circular chain of increasing complexity, similar to how two mirrors reflecting each other create infinite reflections.

 Below is the original, unabridged, unedited transcript of the Q&A, including sources and links.

-_(note, AI sometimes gives bad links :/  I have not check each link myself, yet.
+_(Note: AI sometimes gives bad links :/  I have not check each link myself, yet.
 As I do I will update the bad links)_

 <!--more-->